Country House (Blur song)

 "Country House" is a song by English rock band Blur.
 It was released as the lead single from the band's fourth studio album, The Great Escape (1995), on 14 August 1995 by Food Records and Parlophone.
 Released on the same day as the Oasis single "Roll with It" – in a chart battle dubbed the "Battle of Britpop" – "Country House" reached number one in the UK Singles Chart (the first of two Blur singles to reach number one, the second being 1997's "Beetlebum").
 The song is the band's best-selling single, with over 540,000 copies sold as of May 2014.
 Music magazines Music & Media and NME named it Single of the Week.
-Its music video was directed by Damien Hirst and nominated for Best Video in the 1996 BRIT Awards.
+The accompanying music video was directed by Damien Hirst and nominated for Best Video in the 1996 BRIT Awards.

 Background and writing

-In an interview for the South Bank Show, Damon Albarn explained that it was inspired by former Blur manager Dave Balfe, who left Blur's label Food Records and bought a house in the country.
+In an interview for The South Bank Show, Damon Albarn explained that the song was inspired by former Blur manager Dave Balfe, who left Blur's label Food Records and bought a house in the country.
 Balfe moved to The Bury in 1994 at Church End, Barton-le-Clay in southern Bedfordshire off the A6.
 The house had four acres of land, nine bedrooms with five en-suite.
 He moved with his wife Helen and their children aged 2 and 4, when he was 36.
-The house was advertised in 2015 for £2m.
-It was Grade 2 listed in February 1975.
+The house was advertised in 2015 for £2 million.
+It was Grade II listed in February 1975.